amolkharche13/stackstate-docs/setup/install-stackstate/advanced-troubleshooting.md

     - `<release-name>-hbase-hbase-master-<n>`: HBase Master, coordinates tables and regions
     - `<release-name>-hbase-hbase-rs-<n>`: HBase Region Server, serves tables and regions, stores its data on HDFS
   - `HBase-non-HA`:
-    - `<release-name>-hbase-stackgraph-0`: All StackGraph data is stored in this single pod in `non-HA` setup.
+    - `<release-name>-hbase-stackgraph-0`: All StackGraph components deployed as a single pod in `non-HA` setup.
 - `VictoriaMetrics`: Stores metric data.
 Is deployed by the pods:
   - `suse-observability-victoria-metrics-<n>-0`: Main VictoriaMetrics data store/query node
   - `suse-observability-vmagent-0`: Ingestion agent for VictoriaMetrics.
 Data is pushed to vmagent before being forwarded and stored.
 - `ClickHouse`: Stores trace data.
 Deployed by the following pod(s):
   - `suse-observability-clickhouse-shard0-<n>`: Main clickhouse store
 - `ElasticSearch`: Stores events and logs.
 Deployed by the following pods:
-  - `suse-observability-elasticsearch-master-<n>`: Main elasticsearch store
+  - `suse-observability-elasticsearch-master-<n>`: Main Elasticsearch store
-  - `<release-name>-prometheus-elasticsearch-exporter-*`: Exports deployment metrics of the elasticsearch instances
+  - `<release-name>-prometheus-elasticsearch-exporter-*`: Exports performance metrics of the Elasticsearch instances

 ### Ingestion services

 SUSE Observability platform gets data pushed by the agent and OpenTelemetry (OTEL) agent.
 The ingestion services perform initial processing and bring the data to storage.

-- `Receiver`: The receiver implements the collection-side api for the SUSE Observability agent.
-It accepts and authorizes telemetry data (logs, events, metrics or topology) and forwards it to the corresponding datastore or kafka.
+- `Receiver`: The receiver implements the collection-side API for the SUSE Observability agent.
+It accepts and authorizes telemetry data (logs, events, metrics or topology) and forwards it to the corresponding datastore or Kafka.
 It can be deployed in single or split mode:
   - `Receiver-Split`:
-    - `<release-name>-suse-observability-receiver-logs-*`: Receives logs and puts them into ElasticSearch
+    - `<release-name>-suse-observability-receiver-logs-*`: Receives logs and puts them into Elasticsearch
-    - `<release-name>-suse-observability-receiver-process-agent-*`: Receives process and network connectivity information and forwards it to kafka topics
+    - `<release-name>-suse-observability-receiver-process-agent-*`: Receives process and network connectivity information and forwards it to Kafka topics
     - `<release-name>-suse-observability-receiver-base`-*: All other SUSE Observability Agent data comes through here.
   - `Receiver-NonSplit`:
     - `<release-name>-suse-observability-receiver-*`: All SUSE Observability Agent data comes through here.